mdahirel/PCItemplate/README.md

 # To use this template

 - open the `manuscript.Rmd` file
-- modify the YAML with your informations (including your bibliography file path)
+- modify the YAML header (all the lines until the second `---`) with your informations (including your bibliography file path)
 - write your preprint in the body of the document
 - press `Knit` or use `render()`
 - *Voila!*